-Another member of the U.S. Another member of the cite. hierarchy has set limits on the Church's dealings with support-church's dealings with supporters of legalized Archbishop James P. Keleher of ansas ony says it is inappropri-ate to invite pro-abortion advo-cates to speak on Church grounds.
+Another member of the U.S. Another member of the con-hierarchy has set limits on the Church's dealings with support-of legalized abortion. ers of legalized Archbishop James P. Keleher of natisas city says it is inappropriate to invite pro-abortion advo-cates to speak on Church grounds.
 P. 5.